The Reckoning (The Vampire Diaries)

-"The Reckoning" is the fifth episode of the third season of The CW television series, The Vampire Diaries and the 49th episode of the series overall.
-It originally aired on October 13, 2011.
-The episode was written by Michael Narducci and directed by John Behring.
+"The Reckoning" is the fifth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 49th of the series.
+It aired on The CW on October 13, 2011.
+The episode was written by co-producer Michael Narducci and directed by supervising producer John Behring.

 Plot

 Elena (Nina Dobrev), Caroline (Candice Accola), Bonnie (Kat Graham), Tyler (Michael Trevino) and Matt (Zach Roerig) along with other senior students are at the school when Klaus (Joseph Morgan) arrives and gets Elena.
 He explains that because she is not dead, he cannot create the hybrid army he always wanted and now he wants Bonnie to fix this.
 Klaus feeds Tyler his blood and kills him, saying that if Bonnie does not find how to fix the mistake that was created by Elena staying alive, Tyler will wake up in transition but he will die.

 Damon (Ian Somerhalder) is on the road with Katherine but pulls over and demands to know where they are going.
 Katherine reveals that Jeremy (Steven R. McQueen) is unconscious in the trunk of the car.
 She explains that her old friend, Pearl (Kelly Hu), knew a vampire hunter who knows how to kill Klaus.
 Pearl never told Katherine who the vampire hunter was but she is sure she told her daughter, Anna (Malese Jow).
 Damon reminds her that both of them are dead; she explains that Jeremy is the key to contact them since he can see and talk to Anna’s ghost.

 Stefan (Paul Wesley) tries to save Elena by telling Klaus that she means nothing to him.
 Klaus compels Stefan to obey him and then asks him to kill the two students in front of Elena.
 Meanwhile, Rebekah (Claire Holt) is with Caroline and Tyler and is looking at the pictures on Caroline’s phone.
 In one of them, she sees that Elena is wearing her necklace and shows it to Klaus but Elena tells them that Katherine stole it.
 As a reaction to the news, Klaus gives Bonnie twenty minutes to find the solution, or Stefan will feed on Elena.